-These three outstanding traits, in particular, drove my decision to choose the best budget DSLR for sports photography.
+These three outstanding traits drove me to choose the best budget DSLR for sports photography.

-If you’re planning on photographing sporting events soon, the Canon EOS Rebel SL3 is a great choice.
+If you plan on photographing sporting events soon, the Canon EOS Rebel SL3 is a great choice.

-This camera has won the Editor’s Choice award for giving all of the essential features across the board while being cost-effective in every regard, and I highly suggest it to all photographers.
+This camera has won the Editor’s Choice award for giving all essential features across the board while being cost-effective, and I highly suggest it to all photographers.

 To obtain it right away, click the link below.

-Alright, guys, so that concludes all the cameras we will talk about today in this article.
+Alright, guys, that concludes all the cameras we will discuss today in this article.

 Do you guys have any experience with these cameras?
 What are your thoughts on them?